apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

 To debug the C# side, you can use Visual Studio's debugger, just set a break point at any of the methods exposed by your class.

-Javascript is a little more difficult to debug on Windows Phone, you will need to use `console.log` to output the state of your plugin, or inform yourself of errors.
+JavaScript is a little more difficult to debug on Windows Phone.
+You need to use `console.log` to output the state of your plugin, or inform yourself of errors.

 Common Pitfalls
 ---------------